-1. Transport to the closest emergency department (ED) regardless of physician availability, redirection (diversion) advisory, or the Provincial border.
+- 1. Transport to the closest emergency department (ED) regardless of physician availability or a redirection (diversion) advisory.
 In these critical situations survival is measured in minutes.
-If these cannot be resolved with the personnel, equipment, and expertise available on scene, emergency transport to a higher level of care or a better-resourced environment will be required.
-For most patients the benefits of additional "hands", a stable treatment platform, and reliable communications outweigh the disadvantage of no physician.

-As soon as possible contact VECTRS.
+If they cannot be resolved with the personnel, equipment, and expertise available on scene, emergency transport to a higher level of care or a better-resourced environment will be required.
+For most patients the benefits of additional "hands", a stable treatment platform, and reliable communications outweigh the disadvantage of no physician. - As soon as possible contact VECTRS.
 VECTRS will provide on line medical support (OLMS) if no local physician is available.
-Paramedics will remain with the patient for possible emergent ground transport.

-VECTRS may conference in the transport physician and air medical crew for consideration of air intercept and / or subsequent IFT.

-2. Contact VECTRS and indicate that you have a major trauma patient who meets bypass criteria for any patient(s) who meet any of the indicators in tables A or B, regardless of your geographic location.
+Paramedics will remain with the patient for possible emergent ground transport. - VECTRS may conference in the transport physician and air medical crew for consideration of the immediate launch of Lifeflight. - 2.
+Contact VECTRS and indicate that you have a major trauma patient who meets bypass criteria for any patient(s) with any indicator(s) listed in tables A or B, regardless of your geographic location.

 - a.
 Patients with any anatomical or physiological indicator(s) listed in table A require assessment by the trauma team at the Health Sciences Center (HSC).
 Initiate transport as indicated and call VECTRS as soon as possible during transport.
-VECTRS will provide the TTA or trauma pre-alert. - b.
+VECTRS will provide the TTA and/ or trauma pre-alert. - b.
 Patients with any mechanism of injury (MOI) indicator(s) or special consideration(s) listed in table B may require assessment by the HSC trauma team.
-Prior to departing the scene, call VECTRS.
+During transport, call VECTRS.
 VECTRS may direct you to a Regional or local ED for initial assessment before possible secondary interfacility transfer (IFT) to the trauma center.
-VECTRS will provide the TTA or trauma pre-alert. - 3.
-The north / south divide between the Dauphin and Brandon catchment areas follows a course north of Russell along the southern boundary of Riding Mountain National, and south of McCreary.
-Note that within the southern parts of Riding Mountain National Park (e.g. Clear Lake) road and weather conditions may require transport south to Brandon (appendix B). - EXAMPLE: McCreary and Inglis fall within the Dauphin catchment area. - 4.
-The east / west divide between the Brandon and Winnipeg catchment areas is just to the east of Provincial Highway #5 (appendix B). - EXAMPLE: Russell, Riding Mountain and Neepawa, fall within the Brandon catchment area. - 5.
-Paramedics must notify the Virtual Emergency Care & Transport Resource Service (VECTRS) as soon as possible.
-VECTRS will provide a trauma team activation (TTA) if transporting to the Provincial trauma center, or a trauma pre-alert if transporting to an alternate destination.
+VECTRS will provide the trauma pre-alert. - 3.
+Paramedics must also notify the Virtual Emergency Care & Transport Resource Service (VECTRS) as soon as possible.
+VECTRS will provide a trauma team activation (TTA) if the patient will eventually be transported to the Provincial trauma center, or a trauma pre-alert if transporting to an alternate destination.
 Appendix A contains the information required by VECTRS for TTA / pre-alert and hospital preregistration.